-- arthritis that develops in the joint
+- tenderness at the joint

-- erosion of the joint
+- difficulty moving the joint

 - pain that can be felt in the face or neck

 - stiffness in the muscles of the jaw

 - locking of the jaw

 - clicking or popping sound from the TMJ site

 - dental issues, such as the wearing down of teeth

 - shift in the jaw, changing the way that the upper and lower teeth align (called malocclusion)

 Symptoms may show up on just one side of the face or both.